grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 title: The shape of memory issues
 ---

-I would like to remind you that this story will not be about memory issues in brains or the inner workings of Alzheimers, dementia or similar diseases.
+This story will not be about memory issues in brains or the inner workings of Alzheimers, dementia or similar diseases.
 In fact, it's a story about how I resolved two memory issues in a Ruby backend once.
-Hopefully it might provide some useful tooling and details in how to debug these kind of issues and what worked for me and what didn't work.
-I would also like to remind people that before all this, I didn't knew anything about memory, how it worked and especially how it worked in any Ruby environment.
-I'll also try to refrain from too much technical jargon because, while trying to find articles to help my research, articles who were cramped with them didn't help me one bit.
+Hopefully it might provide some useful tooling and details in how to debug these kind of issues.
+I would also like to start out with saying that before all this, I wasn't as knowledgeable about memory and especially how it worked in a Ruby environment.

 Before starting to describe the actual memory issues and some of the tooling I used, or the setup of this backend itself, I'd like to teach you what various shapes of memory issues there are when plotting memory consumption over time.
 There are three distinct shapes you should be frightened of and I'll list them from least worrying to most worrying: